anvilproject/acr-harmonized-data-model/anvil/docs/AccessControlledRecord.md

 ## Children

  * [Subject](Subject.md) - This entity is the subject about which data or references are recorded. | This includes the idea of a human participant in a study, a cell line, an animal model, | or any other similar entity.
+ * [SubjectAssertion](SubjectAssertion.md) - Assertion about a particular Subject.
+May include Conditions, Measurements, etc.

 ## Referenced by Class